kcoonlab/stable-fly-microbiome/README.md

 **Acknowledgements**
 * Portions of the following scripts are based on code produced by Jaimie R. West and Thea Whitman at the University of Wisconsin-Madison (see https://github.com/jaimiewest/Soil-Mixing and https://doi.org/10.1093/femsec/fiac112 for more information).

-## Recreate the manuscript figures and associated statistical analyses
+## Recreate the manuscript figures and associated data analyses
 Once the repository has been cloned (above), recreate each figure/table/data analysis as follows:

 **Fig. 2: Community-level ASV richness in Arlington- and DCC-derived samples, by sample source**